NeuroSama-Twitch-Chat-Archiver/Neuro-Sama-Twitch-Chat-Archive/README.md

 This repo ensures that those moments aren’t lost to time.

 # How To Render Twitch Chat
 Each twitch chat file is downloaded by using the tool "Twitch Downloader" by lay295 (Lewis Pardo).
-To render chat you first need to downloade this tool and use it's rendering feature.
+To render chat you first need to download this tool and use it's rendering feature.